 Name of Student (printed):

 Date of Birth: Driver License #:

 Names of Parents (printed):

 Address:

-License plate # and description of vehicle(s) student will generally be driving:
+License plate # and description n of vehicle(s) student will generally be driving:

-tween home and school:
+Route to be used when driving between home and school:

-the Minor School License only to or practice.
-I will drive only on th License will be cause for revocation Britt Police, and Kanawha Police or School License is a privilege.
-I agree to abide by all driving drive directly to and from school to attend school or to attend a above route.
-Failure to comply with the provisions of the Minon of the Minor School License.
-Signatures of agreement by the (if the route requires driving in the city of Kanawha) are required to the school for authorization.
-Copies of this agreement withoul. a school activity inor School he student, parent, ired before
+the Minor School License only or practice.
+I will drive only or License will be cause for revoc Britt Police, and Kanawha Poli Minor School License is a privilege.
+I agree to abide by all driver to drive directly to and from school to attend school or to attend the above route.
+Failure to comply with the provisions of the cation of the Minor School License.
+Signatures of agreement being ite (if the route requires driving in the city of Kanawha) are respectively to the school for authorization.
+Copies of this agreement a school. end a school activity Minor School by the student, parent, equired before

-Signed:(Stude ent) Date:
+Signed: Student) Date:

-Signed:(Pare
+Signed: Parent) Date:

-Signed:(Britt Po Date:
+Signed:(Bri itt Police) Date:

-Signed:(Kanawha Date:
+Signed:(Kana Date: